openplanetary/openplanetary.github.io/_drafts/matisse2ps.md

 In the near future an increase of MATISSE’s mosaicking performance is planned, together with the usage of (not global) high-resolution DTMs so that the 3D offline files can be have significance also in the case of Martian data.

-Since today another important addition has been completed for MATISSE: following the work started for the Europlanet collaboration [5] the already present NASA’s VIR-Dawn public data acquired on Vesta are processed in order to compute reflectance from radiance (only for wavelengths not larger than 4.2 microns) and, as demonstrated by [6], photometrically correct it.
+Now another important addition has been completed for MATISSE: following the work started for the Europlanet collaboration [5] the already present NASA’s VIR-Dawn public data acquired on Vesta are processed in order to compute reflectance from radiance (only for wavelengths not larger than 4.2 microns) and, as demonstrated by [6], photometrically correct it.
 In this way the scientific capabilities offered by this public dataset could be sensibly improved using MATISSE.
+You can try this new application by following [this link] (http://tools.asdc.asi.it/matisse.jsp?target=Vesta&minLon=240&minLat=-16&maxLon=247&maxLat=-5), selecting VIR-IR as instrument and 1197 nm as wavelength.

 References